iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 Cons:

-- **Provider limitations**: requires understanding of each cloud provider's specifics.
+- **Provider limitations**: requires an understanding of each cloud provider's specifics.
 - **State file challenges**: can complicate multi-user scenarios and might not be necessary for some Azure implementations.
 - **Abstraction layer**: introduces potential quirks that can complicate Azure interactions.